Explore Our Affordable Courses

 GNP TO NNP TO PER CAPITA INCOME

-• GDP includes the contribution made by non-resident producers – who work in the domestic territory of other countries – by way of wages, rent, interest and profits.
-For example, the income of all people working in Indian banks abroad is the factor income earned abroad.
+• GDP: It includes the contribution made by non-resident producers – who work in the domestic territory of other countries – by way of wages, rent, interest and profits.

-• Net factor income from abroad is the difference between the income received from abroad for rendering factor services and the income paid for the factor services rendered by non-residents in the domestic territory of a country.
+• Net Factor Income from Abroad: is the difference between the income received from abroad for rendering factor services and the income paid for the factor services rendered by non-residents in the domestic territory of a country.

 GNP= India’s GDP + Primary income earned by residents from overseas- Primary income earned by non-residents from India.